mikaelaalu/picture-this/README.md

 * <a href ="https://github.com/jesperlndqvst" > Jesper Lundqvist </a>

 ## Code review
+By <a href="https://github.com/alexandergustafssonflink"> Alexander Gustafsson Flink </a>

+- Not logged in on signup.
+This could be fixed by fetching the registered user from the database and declaring it as SESSION[‘user’].

+- In comment section you need to reload the page to see delete-button.
+If you make more than one comment you need to refresh page to see them.

+- The class .post-img has a 100% width and 400px making the postimage squeeze into these measures.
+You could instead put the image in a div, set the measures to the div and then give the image a “object-fit : cover”-attribute, making it fit these measures without squeezing.

+- Same as above goes for img.avatar.

+- You could put function isLoggedin in your header to minimize the use of it.

+- Section like-button and \$dateWithTime on following-php could use a few rows between them to get a clearer view on what’s what.

+- You could shorten down $_SESSION[‘user’] to $user using a if isset in your header to dry your code.

+- In the fetch-functions you declare adress localhost:8000, which will mean a problem if the application is launched from another port.

+- In the following-table of the database you have two columns - user_id and profile_id.
+It’s not very clear which column is following which.
+Consider calling the tables user_id and follows_id, maybe.

+- In the comments-table of the database you have column namned comment_id.
+You could just call it id, like you have done with the id in the posts-table.

 ## License
 - This project is licensed under MIT License, see the [LICENSE](LICENSE) file for details.